openlilylib/stylesheets/usage-examples/span.md

 ## Coloring

 As indicated above the application of colors is a two-stage process.
 First
-\cmd{span} looks for a color registered for the requested span class, and if none is available the default fallback color is used instead.
+\cmd{tagSpan} looks for a color registered for the requested span class, and if none is available the default fallback color is used instead.
 The default color is pre-set to `darkmagenta`, but this can be changed like with colors in general.

 Like with HTML span classes are essentially empty to start with, and styling information has to be supplied by users or libraries.
-But other packages that build upon \cmd{span}, such as \ollPackage{scholarly} provide a greater set of predefined styles.
+But other packages that build upon \cmd{tagSpan}, such as \ollPackage{scholarly} provide a greater set of predefined styles.

 \ollLilyfuncdef{setSpanColor}{span-class color}{}